-This guide will show how to configure Matillion to use Active Directory for authentication and authorisation.
+This guide explains how to configure Matillion ETL to use Active Directory for authentication when 'External' authentication has been selected.

-Matillion authorisation supports four roles which allow users to access specific aspects of the product.
+Matillion ETL authorization requires four roles that allow users to access specific aspects of the product:

-- Emerald: This role allows access to the ETL interface.
-Typically all users have this role.
+- Emerald: this role allows access to the Matillion ETL interface.
+Typically, all users have this role.

-- API: This role allows a user to use Matillion ETL API.
+- API: this role allows a user to use the Matillion ETL API.

 - Emerald Admin